Skip to main content Skip to footer

 Find out more about SWAP.

-Apply for an HNC in healthcare practice if you are an existing healthcare support worker or you do not have the necessary qualifications for direct entry into a university nursing course.
+You can apply for an HNC in healthcare Practice if you are an existing healthcare support worker or you do not have the necessary qualifications for direct entry into an undergraduate nursing degree programme.

-This pathway starts with studying for a Higher National Certificate (HNC) in Healthcare Practice, which serves as a stepping stone towards a nursing degree.
+This pathway is a stepping stone towards a nursing degree.

-Successful completion of the HNC programme may grant you direct entry into the second year of a university nursing course, accelerating your progress towards becoming a registered nurse within NHSScotland.
+Successful completion of the HNC programme may allow direct entry into the second year of an undergraduate nursing degree programme.
+It can help accelerate your progress towards becoming a registered nurse in NHSScotland.

 • Edinburgh College